dougbutner/poetry/Carbonite Scrolls/Knowledge of the Riders of the Light.md

+# Knowledge of the Riders of the Light
 I ask for God’s guidance as I hone in these energies,

 I love you, I love you, I love you, phoning a friend or three,